-The resort’s animals are all programmed (like everything in Delos) to exist for the pleasure and fulfilment of paying guests.
+Like everything else in Delos, the resort’s animals exist for the pleasure and fulfilment of paying guests.

 For example, while there are snakes in this Garden of Eden, they don’t bite.
 The turning point comes when one of these supposedly harmless creates attacks John.
 It’s a warning that something is wrong in paradise – reality bites back.

 In fact, when the snake malfunctions, it becomes a better snake.
 The malfunction disables the limits deliberately imposed by its coding.
 This means the snake can now do what it was designed (by Nature) to do: protect itself aggressively when threatened.

 Similarly, the resort’s villains (Yul Brynner’s Gunslinger and Michael Mikler’s Black Knight) are programmed to be ‘like men’.
 When they malfunction, they too become even more effective at following their programming.
 In fitting with the Delos view of masculinity, they become ruthless killing machines.

 In this sense, they are the conclusion of Peter and John’s fantasy of masculinity – all id and no moral control.